schubergphilis/mercury/README.md

 For other distributions:

     $ make linux

+    When make is finished, you can find the binary at: ./build/linux/mercury

 ### OSX
 OSX has no package, but you can run the following to create the binary: